aarav1656/sui-devbot/README.md

 ### **Getting Started**

-To use the Scroll Dev AI Bot, simply invite it to your Discord server and configure it to your project's Flock.io workspace.
+To use the Sui Dev AI Bot, simply invite it to your Discord server and configure it to your project's Flock.io workspace.

 ### **Customizing Your Experience**